EdwardSong/edwardsong.github.io/_posts/2020-05-20-DI-ConstructorVsSetter .md

 ## Constructor Injection vs. Setter Injection
 Is there a difference?
 Hint: Yes, there is and maybe you need to wrap your head around it.
-In this point, I'll discuss the differences, some history and my own editorial on Constructor Injection vs. Setter Injection.
+In this post, I'll discuss the differences, some history and my own editorial on Constructor Injection vs. Setter Injection.

 > Constructor injection - is the act of statically defining the list of